 |"Purpose.
 As in, 'So-and-so did Hajj unto us,' which means he presented himself before us."1|

-So the general lexical meaning of the word is “intended purpose”.
-In the context of the Hajj, the Ka`bah within the Meccan Sanctuary is the intended destination and purpose.
+So the general lexical meaning of the word is "intended purpose".
+In the context of the Hajj, the Kaaba within the Meccan Sanctuary is the intended destination and purpose.
 To list usages of this word in an Islamic context would be, for most Muslims, an appeal to the very obvious as stories of its wonder and splendor that have been related to them since childhood.
 However, if we peer beyond the context of Islamic rites and deep into the past, do we find this word used in the previous traditions of the Old Testament?

 The answer is in the affirmative.
 The book of Exodus contains the following verse in reference to a Hajj in the time of Moses:

 והיה היום הזה לכם לזכרון וחגתם אתו חג ליהוה לדרתיכם חקת עולם תחגהו

 |wa-haya ha-yōm haza lakhem li-zikrōn wa-khagōtem otō khag li-Yehōwa li-dorotaychem khuqat `olam takhaguhū|

 |"And this day shall be unto you for a memorial; and ye shall keep it a feast to the LORD throughout your generations; ye shall keep it a feast by an ordinance for ever."
 [Exodus 12:14]|